 Dissimilar tasks such as putaway and picking can be interleaved in SEQOS.
 After putting away stock, the RF operator can be instructed to pick stock on the way back to the dock to take more stock for putaway.
 In large warehouses, this can greatly reduce travel time, save fuel and save wear on fork lifts trucks.

 Congestion and delays in processing are immediately identified by viewing the monitor graph, which graphically shows the size of each transaction task queue, divided by priority.
 Drill down to various levels in the graph to find a specific warehouse area requiring attention or additional resources.

 Other reports, graphs and charts show productivity, compare employee productivity, and compare labour and throughput with other time and date periods.

 Management uses the Labour Planning report to determine the number of staff required for each day’s activities.

 The elapsed time for each individual stock movement and picking transaction is recorded.
 The report uses that historical data to estimate the required resources for similar transactions in the future.

 The start and end time for each transaction on RF devices is recorded for stock putaway, replenishment, miscellaneous movements, and order picking.

-The reports shows useful data for monitoring productivity:
+The reports show useful data for monitoring productivity:

 - Available time (between logon and logoff)